aaronbieber/old-blog/source/_posts/2015-01-17-learning-to-love-emacs.markdown

 ## Vim Is Awesome

 What is it about Vim that is so awesome?
-Primarily, it is its mnemonically fluent, composable interface, which lends itself to the common keyboard interface.
+Primarily, it is its mnemonically fluent, composable grammar, which lends itself to the common keyboard interface.
 Once you learn the keystroke for "delete," and the keystrokes for "word," "sentence," "paragraph," and so on, you can delete those things (we call them "text objects") by typing the keystrokes one after another.
 Learn the